Facts about the animal kingdom

 Senior (11-14 years)

 A cat's 11 to 14 years are equivalent to 60-75 human years.
-At this age, cats tend to rest a lot and play a lot less, although they may still ask for it sometimes.
-Chronic conditions such as kidney disease, feline lower urinary tract disease (FLUTD), diabetes mellitus, and hyperthyroidism often worsen or develop.
+At this age, cats tend to rest a lot and play a lot less, although they may still have a playful streak.
+They are much more susceptible to chronic conditions such as kidney disease, feline lower urinary tract disease (FLUTD), diabetes mellitus and hyperthyroidism, as well as various types of cancer.

-Hyperthyroidism is the most common endocrine pathology in older cats and may be suspected if your cat has more appetite but loses weight, increases activity, is vocal and vomits.
+Hyperthyroidism is the most common endocrine pathology in older cats.
+It may be suspected if your cat has more appetite, but loses weight, increases activity, is very vocal and vomits.

 Life Cycle of a Cat - Stages of Development - Senior (11-14 years)

-A cat that is 15 years old or older is already considered a geriatric cat, which is similar to an adult human being who is 80 years old or older.
-At this age, cats may suffer from bone and joint diseases such as osteoarthritis.
-They may also be reluctant to climb heights, spend a lot of time resting, or meow when certain areas of their bodies are petted.
+A cat that is 15 years old or older is already considered a geriatric cat, similar to an adult human being who is 80 years of age or older.
+At this part of the cat life cycle, cats may suffer from bone and joint diseases such as osteoarthritis.
+They may also be reluctant to climb heights, spend a lot of time resting or meow when certain areas of their bodies are petted.

-It is also common for them to develop diseases such as senile dementia, which is similar to that of humans.
-Symptoms include meowing at night and behavioral problems such as urinating and defecating outside the litter box and hiding for long periods of time.
+It is also relatively common for them to develop neurological disorders such as senile dementia, which is similar to that of humans.
+Symptoms include meowing at night and behavioral problems such as urinating and defecating outside the litter box, as well as hiding for long periods of time.

 In addition, it increases the risk of suffering from all feline diseases, especially those of older cats, such as: